Why Behavioral Health CRM Implementations Fail (And What to Do About It)

 5. There Was No Adoption Plan After Go-Live

-Implementation day is not the finish line, it's the starting line.
-The period immediately after go-live is the most critical window for building habits, catching configuration gaps, and reinforcing usage standards.
+Go-live tends to get treated as the finish line when it's closer to the start.
+The weeks immediately after launch are the most important window for building habits, catching configuration gaps, and reinforcing usage standards.

 Most organizations get a few training sessions and a handoff document.
 What they actually need is structured accountability in the weeks that follow: check-ins on usage, data quality reviews, real-time coaching on edge cases, and visible leadership commitment to the new system.